Dear Healthcare Provider:

 Tobacco Cessation Campaign

 The 2016 Quality of Care Program Review also includes a component focused on tobacco cessation.
 Based on recommendations from the Clinical (QAC) and Consumer (CAC) Advisory Committees the Tobacco Cessation Campaign strives to prioritize tobacco cessation among people living with HIV.
-As a part of the Review, providers are expected to complete quarterly reporting on tobacco cessation measures for all patients living with HIV (PLWH) beginning April 1st, 2017 until March 1st, 2018.
+As a part of the Review, providers are expected to complete quarterly reporting on tobacco cessation measures for all patients living with HIV (PLWH) beginning August 1, 2017 until October 31, 2018.
 The purpose of this campaign is to promote tobacco screening and tobacco cessation with the goal of improving health and decreasing morbidity and mortality of PLWH in New York State.
-Guidance on this component of the Review is forthcoming.
+Please visit www.hivtobaccofreeny.org for more information.

 Stigma Reduction Campaign and Survey